Avaiga/taipy-doc/docs/relnotes.md

 ## New Features

-- The `taipy.export_scenario()^` has been transfered from the Community edition to the Enterprise edition as it is more suitable for enterprise applications.
 - The `taipy.export_scenario()^` method now supports exporting file-based data nodes' data to the export folder if the path exists.
 - The `taipy.export_scenario()^` method now export a zip archive instead of a